ministryofjustice/hmpps-prisoner-finance-poc-api/docs/processes-purchasing.md

 This process is often employed for batch processing where several items have been ordered by several different people.

-The process will consider the payment total for each person when determining whether there are enough available funds, and will record individual transactions for each person with the amount spent by each.
+The process will consider the payment total for each person when determining whether there are enough available funds, and will record individual ledger entries for each person with the amount spent by each.

 ```mermaid
 sequenceDiagram